jacobhardin1/CSCI-110-homework/README.md

     Right - The angle opposite the hypotenuse is exactly 90 degrees.

-    There is a third python script in here where the validity check doesn't work properly.
+    There is a third python script in Test programs where the validity check doesn't work properly.
 The generally accepted consensus of a triangle, in mathematics, is listed above in general terms.